kellyav/covid_viz/README.md

-# DataCamp Visualization of Covid19
+# Visualization of Early Stages of the Covid19 Pandemic Spread

 ## Datasets
 All the datasets used are posted here for reproducibility.